 - Mentions that the unit where the student will pursue his/her research will, where necessary, apply for a visa and look for appropriate housing for the applicant.

-Upon reception of the above documents the International Affairs Office shall communicate their decision to the student’s academic supervisor and where applicable shall indicate either the administrative procedure to follow for a fast-track registration or other options to pursue.
+Upon reception of the above documents the Academic Exchange Office shall communicate their decision to the student’s academic supervisor and where applicable shall indicate either the administrative procedure to follow for a fast-track registration or other options to pursue.

 The Swiss law requires that anyone who sojourns in Switzerland for more than 3 months must have health and accident insurance.